toof04/SL/readme.txt

 Directory Structure:
-Plots/  - containing the csvs file split into their respective categorized folders static/
+Plots/  - containing the csvs file split into their respective categorized folders. * Data Visualization code is also stored here * static/
       script.js
 templates/